kezabelle/django-intercoolerjs-helpers/README.rst

     'intercooler_helpers.middleware.HttpMethodOverride',
     'intercooler_helpers.middleware.IntercoolerData',
     'intercooler_helpers.middleware.IntercoolerRedirector',
+    'intercooler_helpers.middleware.IntercoolerSelectResponse',
     # ...
   )

 ``HttpMethodOverride`` and ``IntercoolerData`` ought to be near the top of the iterable, as they both make use of ``process_request(request)``.
-``IntercoolerRedirector`` ought to be near the bottom, as it operates on ``process_response(request, response)`` and you probably want to convert the response to a client-side redirect at the earliest opportunity.
+``IntercoolerRedirector`` and others ought to be near the bottom, as they operate on ``process_response(request, response)`` and you probably want to convert the response at the earliest opportunity.

 Usage
 ^^^^^